robocomp/openpose/README.md

-# openpose
+# OpenPose

-Component version of the OpenPose library
+Repository containing a component version of the OpenPose library.
+It includes a server and a client version.Component version of the OpenPose library